charlie-moffett/PUI2017_cm4698/HW5_cm4698/README.md

 Assignment 1:

-I worked with Matt Sauter to
+I worked with Matt Sauter to set up my z score formula, plot the distribution of z scores and fit it against the normal distribution I had created previously.
+I mostly followed along for this portion as I'm still getting a grip on z-score tests.
+The KS test I ran was set up with code I learned from Professor Bianco's lab notebook on proving z test in class.

 Assignment 2: